BozinovskiDaniel/personal-site/content/articles/minimum-window-substring/index.md

 ## Solution

 There are generally two main approaches to solving this type of problem.
-One being looking at every substring and comparing to the minimum length every time which would be classified as the Brute Force method.
-This method would be extremely slow as its time complexity would be O(n^3).
+One being looking at every substring and comparing to the minimum length every time which would be classified as the <b>Brute Force method</b>.
+This method would be extremely slow as its time complexity would be <b>O(n<sup>3</sup>)</b>.

 <br>